-Figure 3-21: STEP 5: SEARCH FOR A WEBSITE RELATED TO MY CHOSEN PLACE
+Figure 3-21: Screen shot of STEP 5: SEARCH FOR A WEBSITE RELATED TO MY CHOSEN PLACE

 • From a list of Websites, you need to select a SINGLE Website to associate with your chosen place.
 If you like one, copy down the entire URL of the Website.